Categorification of DAHA and Macdonald polynomials

-respectively the image of the right adjoint functor $\Coind_i(N)$ coincides with the maximal $\fp_i$-integrable submodule in the coinduced module $\Hom_{\fb_{+}[\xi]}(U(\fp_i[\xi]),N)$.
 For algebraic groups the corresponding induction functor is known under the name \emph{Induction} (see e.g. \cite{Yantzen}), one also uses the name \emph{Zuckermann functor} (see e.g. \cite{Knapp_Vogan}).
-We explain in Section \ref{sec::Demazure::all} (Corollary~\ref{cor::H::Ind}) that the corresponding left (right) derived functors $\LInd_i$ and $\RCoind_i$ are well defined in the bounded derived category. \begin{notation} \begin{itemize} \item The endofunctors $\Res_i\circ\LInd_i, \Res_i\circ\RCoind_i\in End(\bD^b(\cO(\fb_{+}[\xi])))$ are denoted by $\sD_i$ (resp. $\sD_i'$) and are called \emph{Demazure} (resp. \emph{dual Demazure}) functors; \item The mapping cone of the unit morphism $\Id \stackrel{\eta}{\rightarrow} \Res_i\circ\LInd_i$ assigned with adjunction~\eqref{eq::res_ind_adjunction} between restriction and induction functors is called the \emph{Demazure twist} and is denoted by $\sT_i$; \item The mapping cocone (=shifted cone) of the counit morphism $\Res_i\circ \RCoind_i \stackrel{\varepsilon}{\rightarrow} \Id$ is called the \emph{Demazure cotwist} and is denoted by $\sT_i'$. \end{itemize} \end{notation} In other words we have a pair of adjoint exact triangles of endofunctors of the triangulated category $\bD^b(\cO(\fb_{+}[\xi]))$:
+Below we explain (Corollary~\ref{cor::H::Ind}) that the corresponding left (right) derived functors $\LInd_i$ and $\RCoind_i$ are well defined in the bounded derived category.
+We show that the functor $\Res_i$ is spherical in the sense of~\cite{Anno} (Proposition~\ref{prp::spherical}) and use the standard terminology of \emph{twist} and \emph{cotwist} functors assigned to spherical functors: \begin{notation} \begin{itemize} \item The endofunctors $\Res_i\circ\LInd_i, \Res_i\circ\RCoind_i\in End(\bD^b(\cO(\fb[\xi])))$ are denoted by $\sD_i$ (resp. $\sD_i'$) and are called \emph{Demazure} (resp. \emph{dual Demazure}) functors; \item The mapping cone of the unit morphism $\Id \stackrel{\eta}{\rightarrow} \Res_i\circ\LInd_i$ assigned with adjunction~\eqref{eq::res_ind_adjunction} between restriction and induction functors is called the \emph{Demazure twist} and is denoted by $\sT_i$; \item The mapping cocone (=shifted cone) of the counit morphism $\Res_i\circ \RCoind_i \stackrel{\varepsilon}{\rightarrow} \Id$ is called the \emph{Demazure cotwist} and is denoted by $\sT_i'$. \end{itemize} \end{notation} In other words, we have a pair of adjoint exact triangles of endofunctors of the triangulated category $\bD^b(\cO(\fb[\xi]))$: